-If you are a Product Owner, a Development Team or a manager working with a Scrum Team struggling with this, you shouldn’t hold back.
+If you are a Product Owner, a Developer or a manager working with a Scrum Team struggling with this, you shouldn’t hold back.
 Whatever your role, you can use this metaphor to start a conversation that might lead to improvements and optimized value.

 In one of my next blogs, I’ll use a similar metaphor to show the implications of having developers work on more than one team at a time.